UtkarshTheDev/HomeMeal/project-docs/Implementation-Plan.md

      - `Dashboard` if the user exists.
      - `RoleSelection` if the user is new.

+_Status: [✓] DONE_
+Phone authentication and OTP verification implemented in login.tsx and verify.tsx.
+Added support for auto-verification and manual verification with proper error handling.
+Added user status checking to direct users to the appropriate screens.

 ### Step 9: Role Selection and Details Entry

 - **Task:** Let new users select a role and enter their details.
 - **How to Do It:**
   1. Create `src/screens/RoleSelectionScreen.js` to display buttons for roles (customer, maker, delivery_boy).
   2. Create `src/screens/DetailsEntryScreen.js` with a form to capture name, email, and profile picture, and integrate Google OAuth to autofill these fields.

+_Status: [✓] DONE_
+Role selection implemented with a modern UI in role-selection.tsx.
+Added location setup screen for capturing user's address and coordinates.
+The screens handle user flow based on their status in the system.

 ### Step 10: Role-Based Navigation